 Is your water consumption on your utility bill a lot higher than normal?

-Has there been a change in tenancy use at the property?
-Perhaps your new tenant may be using more water than a previous tenant.
+- If there has been a change in tenancy use, for example, a new tenant may be using more water than a previous tenant.

 - Property address

 - Contact name, email address, and phone number

 We will contact you to discuss your case.

 If the Meter Shop or Water Conservation staff visits your property to conduct an investigation, there may be a $109 site visit fee.
 This fee will be billed as a service charge on your next utility bill.

 If we find that the cause of the high water consumption is an underground leak between the service pipe and the main building, you may be eligible for a bill adjustment after repairing the leak.

 Information icon No internal or above-ground leak, or auxiliary water feature is covered for a utility bill adjustment (for example, irrigation systems, fountains, pools, hot tubs, and so on).